GeorgeMyzor/News-Scraper/README.md

   ```

   The script will prompt you to enter a URL to scrape or a query to search relevant news.

-## Requirements
-- Python 3.13

-- API keys for Azure OpenAI and LangSmith (see .env.example)

-- Dependencies listed in requirements.txt

 ## Configuration
 The .env file must include the following variables: